maggie-velasco/WDProjPotassiumAgaVelasco/readme.md

 Context: This contains the introduction, what our webpage is about, and the instructions for playing the game

 - Cases (1)
-For the main game, the cases are listed in increasing difficulty: theft, kidnapping, and murder.
+For the main game, the cases are listed in increasing difficulty (tentative crimes to be used: theft, kidnapping, and murder).
 The user starts playing the game with the least difficult case, up until the last one.

 - About the Series (1)
 1. About the Series